UtrechtUniversity/UU_BSc_Geosciences_Data2/03_plottingData/plottingData.md

 #### Question 1

-*Why is this not very helpful.
+*Why is this not very helpful?
 List at least three things you would like to improve about this visualization to better understand if the data make sense.*